paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

     broadcast(value: Any, tag: str = '@', use_pickle: bool = True) -> int:

         """
             Args:
                 value (Any): data to broadcast.
-Any type. tag (str, optional): If auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
-Defaults to '@'. use_pickle (bool, optional): whether to serialize data with pickle.
+Any type. tag (str, optional): if auto_offset is False, the tag need to be mannually entered while ensuring that different tags are used in different rounds.
+Default: '@'. use_pickle (bool, optional): whether to serialize data with pickle.
 If data is already serialized, it should be set to true, otherwise set to false.
-                Defaults to True.
+Default: True.

             Returns:
-            int: 0 means success in sending，otherwise failure.
+                int: 0 means success in sending, otherwise failure.
         """